SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    -> println("\(base) to the power of \(power) is \(answer)")
    <- 3 to the power of 10 is 59049

-This example calculates the value of one number to the power of another (in this case, ``3`` to the power of ``10``).
+The example above calculates the value of one number to the power of another (in this case, ``3`` to the power of ``10``).
 It multiplies a starting value of ``1``
 (that is, ``3`` to the power of ``0``) by ``3``, ten times, using a closed range that starts with ``1`` and ends with ``10``.
-This calculation doesn't need to know the individual counter values each time through the loop --- it simply needs to execute the loop the correct number of times.
+For this calculation, the individual counter values each time through the loop are unnecessary --- it simply executes the loop the correct number of times.
 The underscore character ``_``
 (used in place of a loop variable) causes the individual values to be ignored and does not provide access to the current value during each iteration of the loop.

-Use a ``for``-``in`` loop with an array to iterate over its items:
+Use a ``for``-``in`` loop with an array to iterate over its items.

 .. testcode:: forLoops